NaomiInbal/anomaly-detection-and-trajectory-classification/README.md

 **PROJECT OVERVIEW:**

-The last branch with the updated filesis :
+The last branch with the updated files is master.

 This project comprises three stages: